innovation-first/paradox-innovation/content/posts/duckdb/index.md

 ### You have the power

-With the diminishing necessity for distributed computing, it's important to realize that the machines we work on today are already powerhouses.
+With the diminishing necessity for distributed computing, it's important to realize that **the machines we work on today are already powerhouses**.
 They can meet the majority of compute requirements effectively and efficiently.

 To support my point, I'll refer to a blog post by George Fraser, the CEO of Fivetran, who compares the performance of DuckDB on his local machine with a standard cloud provider data warehouse [6].